-Tenders come in all shapes and sizes but there a few essential points to keep in mind to ensure you are putting your best foot forward to win.
+Tenders come in all shapes and sizes but there are a few essential points to keep in mind to ensure you are putting your best foot forward to win.
 Ask yourself the following questions and you and your team will be on the road to successfully winning your next tender.

 Firstly, is this project for you?
 Do you have the right athletes available and does this project align with your long-term business strategy?
 This is essential to consider as winning a project that doesn’t align with your organisation’s long-term goals or your team’s capability can be detract from your long-term game plan and confuse your staff.
 Sometimes less is more, hone in on those key clients and key projects you want to win and go after them without distraction.